Mimmi Bæivi

 Mimmi Bæivi (born 10 June 1950 in Sørøysund) is a Norwegian politician for the Labour Party.

 She was elected to the Norwegian Parliament from Akershus in 1993, and was re-elected on one occasion.

-Bæivi was a member of Sørøysund municipality council in the period 1979–1983, and later served as deputy mayor in 1986 and mayor in 1987–1991.
-She then became deputy mayor in Hammerfest from 1991–1995.
+Bæivi was a member of the municipal council of Sørøysund Municipality from 1979–1983, and later served as deputy mayor in 1986 and mayor in 1987–1991.
+She then became deputy mayor in Hammerfest Municipality from 1991–1995.